 It is a breeze to make herbal tea for health and pleasure.
-Readily available bags and quality organic loose tea herbs make tea preparation fun and easy.
+Readily available bags and quality organic loose tea herbs make tea preparation fun and easy, too.

-Brewing and sipping tea is nurturing to your body, soul and spirit.
+Mindfully brewing and sipping tea is one of life's pleasures, nurturing to body, soul and spirit.
 Not only that, but when your herbs are chosen with health in mind, they connect you with Mother Nature's most natural medicine.

 Tea Trivia: Tea comes from the Camellia sinensis, or tea plant.
 Varieties include oolong, green, white and black, depending on whether the leaves are fermented and for how long.
 Herbal brews are called infusions or tisanes.
 (But just about everyone calls them tea.)